cschladetsch/WorkFolder/bin/Readme.md

 # Work Scripts

 Contains a set of
 * bash scripts
 * Windows batch files,
 * Binary executables

 That are to be available on all _Liminal_ workstations.

+## Verbosity
+Change global environment variable WORK\_DIR\_VERBOSE:
+* 0. Show no messages
+* 1. Show basic messages
+* 2. Show more things.

+In general, the higher the number, the more detail you will get when starting a new shell.

 ## Contents
 Brief description of each script/exe: